Site icon Krissys Over The Mountain Crochet

 You can purchase the ad free pdf now, that includes charts on Etsy or Ravelry

-Below is a video of Sample 3 of the Heirloom Shells Sampler Baby Blanket.
+It is about Sample 3 of the Heirloom Shells Sampler Baby Blanket.
 This sample uses this exact same stitch.
 You will need to push past the explanation for the beading row, and after that this shell stitch is explained.

 Pin the photo below to your favorite crochet boards!